JioPhone Next on sale from Diwali for as low as Rs 1,999 | Technology

 - India

-Reliance Industries on Friday announced that the smartphone its Jio telecom arm and Google co-created will be available in stores from Diwali for as low as Rs 1,999.
+With an eye on 30 crore 2G users, Reliance Industries on Friday announced that Jiophone Next 4G smartphone its Jio telecom arm and Google co-created will be available in stores from Diwali for as low as Rs 1,999 upfront payment.

-While the upfront cost of the JioPhone Next, which comes with a 13 MP rear and 8 MP front camera, 2 GB RAM, 32 GB internal storage and dual SIM slots, will be Rs 6,499, the firm is offering easy EMI options to help feature phone users to upgrade.
+While the JioPhone Next, loaded with a 13 MP rear and 8 MP front camera, 2 GB RAM, 32 GB internal storage and dual SIM slots, has been priced at Rs 6,499, the firm is offering easy EMI options to help feature phone users to upgrade to a 4G smartphone.

 ''This is the first time that a phone in the entry-level category is getting a financing option.
 This makes the entry price extremely affordable and almost equal to a feature phone price,'' the two firms said in a statement.

-The smartphone, build on Qualcomm chipset, will be available across India on JioMart Digital retail stores.
+The smartphone, built on Qualcomm Snapdragon 215 SoC chipset, will be available across India on JioMart Digital retail stores.

 JioPhone Next operates on Google-developed Pragati OS, which is based on Android.
 The operating system offers exclusive features like Read Aloud, Translate, and also supports all Google apps.
 JioPhone Next also comes pre-installed with Jio apps like MyJio, JioCinema, JioTv, JioSaavn, etc.